The Mortgage Geezer is a trading style of Access Financial Services Ltd · FCA No. 301173 · Registered in England No. 04427489

 Repayment mortgage: Your monthly payment covers both interest and a portion of the capital (the amount you borrowed).
 At the end of the mortgage term, you own your home outright.
 This is the most common type and is recommended for residential mortgages.

 Interest only mortgage: You only pay the interest each month — the capital balance stays the same.
 You need a separate plan to repay the capital at the end of the term.
-This is common for buy to let mortgages but less so for residential.
+This is common for buy-to-let mortgages but less so for residential.

 LTV is the percentage of the property value you are borrowing.
 If the property costs £200,000 and you have a £20,000 deposit, you need to borrow £180,000 — that's 90% LTV.
 The lower the LTV, the better the mortgage rates available to you.
 Lenders use LTV bands — typically 60%, 75%, 80%, 85%, 90% and 95% — with better rates at lower bands.